No one should ever feel they have nothing left to learn.

 The Ambler Arboretum also provides a backdrop for numerous non-credit courses unique to the campus.
 From beekeeping to creating a vegetable garden, flower arranging to landscape design, ONCE offers topics of interest to everyone who'd like to meaningfully connect with the outdoors.

 “Each semester we offer several courses for people interested in horticulture, landscape architecture, environmental studies, aquaponics and more,” Geyer said.
-“We wouldn’t be able to offer courses such as Stormwater Tools for the Home and Community, Analyzing Your Garden and Landscape, Landscape Maintenance and Living Off the Land without the resources and expertise we have available at Temple Ambler.
+“We wouldn’t be able to offer courses such as Analyzing Your Garden and Landscape and Landscape Maintenance without the resources and expertise we have available at Temple Ambler.
 We’re able to teach and lead by example and, hopefully, in doing so, we’re able to contribute to the betterment of the community and environment as a whole.”